 Auxiliary port is mostly used for connecting to modem and it is located at the back of router.
 It can also be used for accessing the router’s configuration.
 If you want your router’s configuration to be secured than you must specify a password for the auxiliary port.

-Setting a password for auxiliary port you must be at the global configuration mode.
+Before Setting a password for auxiliary port you must be at the global configuration mode.
 Follow the below steps for setting an auxiliary line password.

 Open your router’s CLI (command line interface).